Layering finishes can be tricky. You might be staring at that oil-based polyurethane and wondering if a water-based topcoat is the right move.

 • Water-based poly

-Step 1: Wait for the Surface to Dry
+Step 1: Wait for the surface to dry

 This is the most important step in all polyurethane applications, whether water-based on oil-based or oil-based on water-based.
 Always wait for the drying times.